lopescode/lopescode/README.md

 <p align="left">
   You can call me <strong>Lopes</strong>.
 I'm a Senior Developer from Brazil 🇧🇷<br />
-  Breaking things since 2013 and fixing them with the same passion.<br />
+  Breaking stuff since 2013 (and occasionally fixing it 😅).<br />
-  Currently diving into my favorite hobbies and building cool stuff.
+  I love experimenting with code, from blockchain to automation tools.<br /><br />
+  I teach and share my dev journey on YouTube: [Code with Lopes]<https://www.youtube.com/@codewithlopes> <br />
+  Building cool things, one bug at a time.
 </p>

 <h2>🛠️ I code with</h2>